lockss/lockss-rtd-portal/docs/migration/configuring2.rst

       .. tab-item:: Same-Host Migration
          :sync: samehost

-         If you are doing a same-host migration, follow these steps:
+         If you are doing a **same-host migration**, follow these steps:

          a.
-Data will be imported from the LOCKSS 1.x configuration file, and you will be asked to confirm each configuration value.
+Data will be imported from the LOCKSS 1.x configuration file :file:`/etc/lockss/config.dat` directly, and you will be asked to confirm each configuration value.
 You can do so by simply hitting :kbd:`Enter` for each, to accept the imported value in square brackets.
 These confirmation prompts are as follows:

             *  :guilabel:`Fully qualified hostname (FQDN) of this machine`